 13.0 Fire Safety Signs and Notices: Finding(s)

 Ref SIGNIFICANT FINDINGS

 None.

-Ref RECOMMENDATIONS None.
+Ref RECOMMENDATIONS

+None.

 Ref COMMENTARY

-13.6 SIGNIFICANT FINDINGS None.
-RECOMMENDATIONS None.
+13.0 Wayfinding signage has been upgraded.

+13.12 "No smoking" signs are displayed as required by The Smoke Free (Premises and Enforcement) Regulations 2006.

 14.0 General Fire Safety Procedures 14.1 Has the premises been free from reports of any fire related incidents within the past 12 months?
 Yes 14.2 Has action been taken to avoid reoccurrence?
 N/A 14.3 Has the premises been free of any fire alarm actuations within the past 12 months?
-Yes 14.4 Where necessary has any action been taken to prevent reoccurrence?
-N/A 14.5 Have there been any incidents of deliberate ignition by employees or arson attacks?
+No 14.4 Where necessary has any action been taken to prevent reoccurrence?
+Yes 14.5 Have there been any incidents of deliberate ignition by employees or arson attacks?
 No 14.6 Do all staff understand the need to report any potential fire hazards?
 Yes 14.7 Has a person(s) been given the overall responsibility for fire safety related matters and management?
 Yes 14.8 Have the fire service inspected the premises within the last 12 months?
-Yes 14.9 Were any recommendations, enforcement or prohibition notices served?
+No 14.9 Were any recommendations, enforcement or prohibition notices served?
 No 14.10 Have all recommendations and notices been complied with?
 N/A 14.11 Are all important documents that may affect business continuity stored in fire resisting containers?
 N/A 14.12 Is adequate access provided for fire service vehicles in the event of an emergency?
 Yes

-14.0 General Fire Safety Procedures: Finding(s)

-Ref SIGNIFICANT FINDINGS

-None.

-Ref Ref RECOMMENDATIONS

-None.

-Ref COMMENTARY

-14.1-14.4 Any reports of fire or false alarms should be fully investigated and where necessary control measures implemented to reduce the possibility of further occurrences.
+14.0 General Fire Safety Procedures: Finding(s) Ref SIGNIFICANT FINDINGS None.
+Ref RECOMMENDATIONS None.
+Ref COMMENTARY 14.1-14.4 Any reports of fire or false alarms should be fully investigated and where necessary control measures implemented to reduce the possibility of further occurrences.
 Following any outbreak of fire affecting the common areas, the Fire Risk Assessment should be reviewed to identify if any further risk reduction measures are necessary.

-14.7 7 Mr Alex Swift the FCHO Fire Safety Manager on behalf of FCHO has responsibility for fire safety.
+14.3-14.4 False alarms have occurred, generally caused by smoking in the common areas.
+Where persons are identified further action is taken by FCHO.
+14.7 Mr Alex Swift the FCHO Fire Safety Manager, on behalf of FCHO has responsibility for fire safety.
+14.8-14.10 No recent pre-arranged fire service visits/inspections have taken place.
+The significant findings of this Fire Risk Assessment should form the basis of an action plan and be implemented within the recommended timescales.
+The significant issues identified may become enforceable if not actioned in a reasonable period of time.

-14.8 Operational fire service crews have visited on a familiarisation visit and a premises information board was suggested and obtained which is placed in the entrance lobby.